Meet our experienced team of dedicated consultants.

 Outside of work Rebecca enjoys spending time with her family, visiting her family cottage, and staying physically active.

-Hailey (she/her) is an Analyst at Davis Pier and has a background in community development and cross-sector collaboration.
+Hailey (she/her) is an Associate at Davis Pier and has a background in community development and cross-sector collaboration.
 At Davis Pier, Hailey predominantly works with the public sector and brings experience in project management, human-centred design, and public engagement.
 Hailey builds on her strong interpersonal and communication skills to address complex socio-economic challenges with a people-first approach.

 Hailey holds an MSc in Strategic Leadership towards Sustainability from the Blekinge Institute of Technology, and a BA with a joint-major in Development Studies and Anthropology from St. Francis Xavier University.
 She has continued her education by completing certificate programs related to the fields of facilitation, social innovation, systems theory, and evaluation.